Skip to main content

 Special event permits stack on top of the cart license

 Minnesota State Fair, the Twin Cities Marathon, and other large events run their own vendor permitting processes.
-Your Food Cart License is the foundation but does not by itself authorize you at every event.
+Your Mobile Food Unit License is the foundation but does not by itself authorize you at every event.

 Cities in Minnesota with additional requirements